GuruYoda/Learning_SQL/README.txt

-This project is an attempt to leanrn SQL basics
+This project is an attempt to learn SQL basics

 I have also implemented SQL using SQLite Python library to solve some problems that were intresting for me